 For tanks under 24 inches in length, generally the air pump method will achieve a good circulation pattern.

 If power heads or related circulation pumps are already present (such as those on many internal filters too), the use of a air pump driven sponge filter with its superior vertical circulation would generally be most complementary.

-If you desire less agitation when using an air pump to power your Sponge Filter, I recommend cutting the top of the lift tube as close to the surface as possible, as well I recommend using an optional air diffuser with your sponge filter which will produce a smaller bubble than a sponge filter used without a diffuser, thus resulting in less agitation of the water.
+If you desire less agitation when using an air pump to power your sponge filter, I recommend cutting the top of the lift tube as close to the surface as possible.
+I also recommend using an optional air diffuser with your sponge filter which will produce a smaller bubble than a sponge filter used without a diffuser, thus resulting in less agitation of the water.
 Please note that air diffusers are sold separately with most brands of Sponge Filters.